mjrotter4445/UFOs/README.md

 ### Purpose
 The purpose of this project is to build a dynamic web-page that displays UFOs sightings observations information for upcoming annual gathering of UFO enthusiasts in McMinnville, Oregon.
-There is a lot of data to display so adding filters to the table which lets uses refine their search on one of more than one level is abosolutely necessary.
+There is a lot of data to display so adding filters to the table which lets uses refine their search on one of more than one level is absolutely necessary.

 ### Background & the Process of Development
 In this development, we used **JavaScript** as the primary coding language.
 JavaScript is a scripting or